Brandy for the Parson: Critical reception

-Variety said if the film "is a fair sample of" Group 3's "output, the government’s confidence has been fully justified, for this is &n amiable entertainment.
-It should do pleasing business: at home despite the absence of prominent marquee names.
+Variety said if the film "is a fair sample of" Group 3's "output, the government’s confidence has been fully justified, for this is an amiable entertainment.
+It should do pleasing business at home despite the absence of prominent marquee names.
 Pic should also prove a hit in American art houses."

-Allmovie called it "wafer-thin comedy"; and The New York Times called it "a mild but tasty distillate."
+Allmovie called it "wafer-thin comedy."

+The New York Times called it "a mild but tasty distillate."

 Picture Show magazine found it "well acted against a delightful background of English scenery, beautifully photographed", and the film's executive producer John Grierson described it as "a sweet lemon of a picture" with a feel of "old oak and seaweed".